ulsdevteam/csv2hyku/README.md

 ### creating the YAML rewrite file for collections

-If you have the bulkrax file used to ingest the new collections, a script is provided to read the collection name and bulkrax identifier column, look up the collection list in SWORD, and match the collections base on names.
+If you have the bulkrax file used to ingest the new collections, a script is provided to read the collection name and bulkrax identifier column, look up the collection list in SWORD, and match the collections based on names.
 This assumes unique collection names, and assumes that your bulkrax collections CSV has the identifer in `source_identifier` and the name in `title`.
 It will also require a SWORD configuration YAML as input.
 The rewrite YAML will be written to STDOUT; warnings about duplicate titles and unrecognized collections will be written to STDERR.

 ```
 python3 rewritecollections.py --config=sword-credentials.yml --csv=collections.csv > collections.yml